The Illustrated Press, is one of those people.

 Cornwell was born in Kentucky, the son of an engineer who tragically became deranged after being hit by a streetcar.
 Cornwell came to New York and studied under Harvey Dunn.
 His early paintings are notable for their drama and mysterious tonal organization.
 His skills in drawing and mural design, honed after an apprenticeship with Anglo-Welsh artist Frank Brangwyn, brought about a stylistic evolution that favored a more colorful and patterned work in his later career.

 A few years ago, I produced a video showing some blurry but fascinating footage of Cornwell at work.
+(Link to YouTube)